-B. Our Contributions
+1.2.
+Our Contributions.
 In this paper, we propose a new concept called approximate opacity that is more applicable to metric systems.
-In particular, we treat two outputs as "indistinguishable" outputs if their distance is smaller than a given threshold parameter $\delta > 0$.
-We consider three basic types of opacity, initial-state opacity, current-state opacity and infinite-step opacity.
-For example, δ -approximate initial-state opacity requires that, for any state run starting from a secret state, there exists another state run starting from a non-secret state, such that their corresponding output runs are δ -close to each other.
-Intuitively, δ -approximate initial-state opacity says that the intruder can never determine that the system is initiated from a secret state if it does not have an enough measurement precision which is captured by parameter δ .
+In particular, we treat two outputs as "indistinguishable" outputs if their distance is smaller than a given threshold parameter $\delta \geq 0$ .
+We consider three basic types of opacity, initialstate opacity, current-state opacity and infinite-step opacity, and propose three new notions of opacity as their approximate counterparts.
+For example, $\delta$ -approximate initial-state opacity (respectively, $\delta$ -approximate current-state opacity) requires that, for any state run starting from a secret state (respectively, leading to a secret state), there exists another state run starting from a non-secret state (respectively, leading to a non-secret state), such that their corresponding output runs are $\delta$ -close to each other.
+By " $\delta$ -close", we mean that the largest distance between two output runs is smaller than $\delta$ .
+Intuitively, $\delta$ -approximate initialstate opacity (respectively, $\delta$ -approximate current-state opacity) says that the intruder can never determine that the system is initiated from a secret state (respectively, currently at a secret state) if it does not have an enough measurement precision which is captured by parameter $\delta$ .
+Similarly, $\delta$ -approximate infinite-step opacity requires that the intruder can never determine that the system was at secret state for any specific instant if its measurement precision is no more than $\delta$ .
 In other words, instead of requiring that the system is exactly opaque, our new definitions essentially provide relaxed versions of opacity with a quantitative security guarantees level with respect to the measurement precision of the intruder.
+Clearly, approximate opacity boils down to the exact one when $\delta = 0$ .
+Effective verification algorithms are also provided to verify approximate opacity for the case of finite systems.

-For systems whose state-spaces are very large or even infinite, it is desirable to construct abstract models that preserve opacity, to some extent, for the purpose of verification.
-To this end, we propose the concept of ε -approximate opacity preserving simulation relation.
-We show that if there is an ε -approximate opacity preserving simulation relation from system S_a to system S_b , then S_b being $(\delta - 2\varepsilon)$ -approximate opaque implies that S_a is δ -approximate opaque.
+It is worth noting that the complexity of verifying exact opacity is already PSPACE-hard [CDM12].
+As a generalization of exact opacity, verifying approximate opacity unavoidably requires very high computational complexity.
+Therefore, for systems whose state-spaces are very large or even infinite, it is desirable to construct abstract models that preserve opacity, to some extent, for the propose of verification.
+To this end, for each type of approximate opacity, we propose the concept of $\varepsilon$ -approximate opacity preserving simulation relation.
+The proposed simulation relations characterize how close two systems are, specified by parameter $\varepsilon \geq 0$ , in terms of the satisfaction of approximate opacity.
+More specifically, we show that if there is an $\varepsilon$ -approximate opacity preserving simulation relation from system $S_a$ to system $S_b$ , then $S_b$ being $\delta$ -approximate opaque implies that $S_a$ is $(\delta + 2\varepsilon)$ -approximate opaque.
 In particular, for a class of incrementally input-to-state stable discrete-time control systems with possibly infinite state-spaces, we propose an effective approach to construct symbolic models (a.k.a. finite abstractions) that approximately simulate the original systems in the sense of opacity preserving and vice versa.
 The resulting symbolic model is finite if the state-space of the original continuous system is within a bounded region.
 Therefore, the proposed abstraction technique together with the verification algorithm for the finite case provide a sound way for verifying opacity of discrete-time control systems with continuous state-spaces.